Agatha Christie’s Evil Under the Sun-1982

 Rigg is great as the bad girl, relishing in offending nearly everyone she encounters, and Smith speaks volumes with her eyes.

-The biggest riddle is what he has in common with his wife, Christine, who is saddled with health issues, and simply not fun.
+The biggest riddle is what he has in common with his wife, Christine, who is saddled with health issues and is not fun to be around.

 Staying largely true to the novel, Agatha Christie’s Evil Under the Sun (1982) will satisfy its intended audience.